glaugier/lnd2bmp/README.md

 ---------------

  + Might work only on Linux, due to mkdir and file permission.
  + Sometimes, the resulting bitmap file has a shorter extension name, such as ".bm".
-Might come
+Might come from memory allocation.

 TODO
 ----